Printf Synthesis: Capturing RTL printf Calls when Running on the FPGA¶

 Be judicious, as synthesizing many, frequently active printfs will slow down your simulator.

-Once your printfs have been annotated, to enable printf synthesis prepend the
+Once your printfs have been annotated, enable printf synthesis by prepending

 PLATFORM_CONFIG=BaseF1Config_F120MHz, then change it to

-- Specifies the target-cycle at which the printf trace should be captured in the simulator.
+- Specifies the target-cycle in cycles of the base clock at which the printf trace should be captured in the simulator.
 Since capturing high-bandwidth printf traces will slow down simulation, this allows the user to reach the region-of-interest at full simulation speed.

-- Specifies the target cycle at which to stop pulling the synthesized print trace from the simulator.
+- Specifies the target-cycle in cycles of the base clock at which to stop pulling the synthesized print trace from the simulator.

 - By default, a captured printf trace will be written to file formatted as it would be emitted by a software RTL simulator.
 Setting this dumps the raw binary coming off the FPGA instead, improving simulation rate.